chaikalef/Cipher-Solitaire/README.md

-# finite-state-machine-app
+# Cipher-Solitaire
-GUI application for building a finite state machine
+Application for building a finite state machine for cipher Solitaire